 Auto insurance companies often use defense tactics such as comparative negligence in bodily injury claims to protect themselves from financial liability.
-For this reason, it is best to work with an experienced motorcycle accident injury attorney in Ione to ensure you receive a fair settlement for your losses.How Much Time Do You Have to File a Lawsuit?
+For this reason, working with an experienced motorcycle accident injury attorney in Ione is best to ensure you receive a fair settlement for your losses.How Much Time Do You Have to File a Lawsuit?

 California law limits the amount of time a claimant has to file a lawsuit for a motorcycle accident.
 In most cases, there is a two-year statute of limitations on personal injury or wrongful death matters.
 A motorcycle accident attorney in Ione will need ample time to prepare a strong case for filing.
 Reaching out to an injury lawyer immediately after a crash is essential as different deadlines may apply in the case.

 A motorcycle rider is at a greater risk of serious injury because of poor road conditions.
 Uneven pavement, potholes, and other issues on California roads can be particularly hazardous for motorcyclists.
 If this is the case, the claimant has 180 days to file a notice of claim with the government agency in charge of designing and maintaining the road in question.
-This by the California Government Code Section 911.2.Contact an Ione Motorcycle Accident Lawyer Today
+This is by the California Government Code Section 911.2.Call Our Ione Motorcycle Accident Lawyers Today

 If you have been injured or lost a loved one in a motorcycle accident caused by another driver or entity in California, our Ione motorcycle accident attorneys can put their experience, skills, and resources to work for you.
 To receive a free consultation regarding your case, contact our personal injury law firm at (209) 227-1931 or (800) 404-5400.